MaksymPylypenko/Dota-2-script/README.md

 * forcestuff.

 ### backpack( i )
 Uses drag(x1,y1,x2,y2) to move an item with a cursor (requires proper coordinates).
 Allows to quickly use an item from a backpack (near fontain / shop).
-Alternative version backpackL( i ) restores mouse position at the end.
+Alternative version - backpackL( i ), it restores mouse position at the end.

 There are also item( i ) and ability ( i ) for convinience.
 They simply use an item or ability at index i.
-Allows to change hotkeys in a config section.
+Mapped to hotkeys in a config section.

 **Examples of using:**
 * bottle on any hero (as 7th slot) near fontain.
 * bkb on spectre (as 7th slot) near fontain.
-* tranquil boots swap when jungling.

 ## Examples of custom scripts
 * To import utility functions, add `#Include %A_ScriptDir%/utility.ahk` at the top of your custom script.